ascend4/ascend4/A4SQP.md

   now present as an ASCEND benchmark model but not yet a passing A4SQP regression.

+More recent benchmark work has clarified the current boundary of the prototype:

+- `hs3.a4c`, `hs11.a4c`, and `hs21.a4c` are the current passing A4SQP
+  regressions and remain in the focused CUnit suite;
+- `rosenbr.a4c` is still numerically close to the solution but does not yet satisfy the current objective-only termination logic, so it remains out of the passing suite;
+- `lubrifc.a4c` is now present as a reduced benchmark translation using `NN = 10`, not the full CUTEr default, and the current reduced model uses the smoother complementarity relaxation `min sum(p_i r_i)` together with `p_i >= 0`, `r_i >= 0`;
+- the current reduced `lubrifc.a4c` translation now converges with the current trust-region prototype and has become a useful constrained robustness case rather than a pure failure reproducer.

 Recent implementation lessons from these benchmarks:

 - Objective-only models are valid A4SQP cases and must not be treated as QP